Man arrested after exposing himself in Carthage, West Carthage and Watertown

 Mr. Nieves then allegedly went to West Carthage Mayor Scott M. Burto’s home and harassed him and his wife.
 Mr. Nieves was arrested again and charged with second-degree harassment, a violation, before being released with an appearance ticket.

-He would end up being driven to Watertown by the Department of Social Services.
+He was driven to Watertown by the Jefferson County Department of Social Services.
 That’s when he allegedly committed the offense at the Adirondack Efficiencies.

 Mr. Nieves has been charged with similar offenses in Syracuse and Rome, police say.
 On Jan.
 21, he was arrested by Carthage police after he allegedly masturbated in the emergency room and waiting room at Carthage Area Hospital.
 He was charged with first-degree public lewdness for that.